clairernovotny/ReferenceGenerator/readme.md

 - This tool does not currently run on mono if you're using an "classic PCL".
 The tool needs all of the PCL contracts from the `Reference Assemblies` folder for comparison; if there's an equiv on Mono, then this could be fixed.
 Alternatively, if you only need project.json based projects, then there's no limitation.

 ## Changelog
+- 2.0.0-beta1: Initial support for `netstandard` and .NET Core RC2
 - 1.4.2: Add a more descriptive error message for NuSpec files that have incorrect XML namespace declarations
 - 1.4.1: Issue warning and do not run RefGen on non-Windows systems until full mono compatibility is tested and verified.
 Prevents breaking builds.
 - 1.4: Fix issue where BCL libs weren't detected correctly for PCL projects using project.json instead of packages.config